lindacom/Laravel/README2.md

 Open visual studio code and open the project folder.
 Go to file > preferences > settings expand the extensions folder and select php.
-Click the link to edit the settings.json file. and add "php.validate.executablePath": "c:/php/php.exe" Go to view > extensions and add the composer extension pack open the commandline and enter php artisan serve.
+Click the link to edit the settings.json file. and add "php.validate.executablePath": "c:/php/php.exe" Go to view > extensions and add the composer extension pack and the mysql extension pack.
+Open the commandline and enter php artisan serve.
 Copy the server link and run the site in the browser.
 Enter CTRL + C to stop.

 N.b. if you get an openssl error you may need to enter the exact path in the php.ini file.
 Chane extension =openssl to